kormax/apple-vas/README.md

 Pass data is transmitted in protected form encrypted using AES-GCM.
 Shared key is derived via ECDH exchange with a KDF and is single use only.

 Depending on opreation mode, one or multiple passes can be read in a single tap.

+For correct operation all readers that implement VAS should also have properly configured [ECP](https://github.com/kormax/apple-enhanced-contactless-polling).
+Otherwise some UX/UI-related features won't work as expected.

 Version 1 was current at the time of writing.